 1778 Campaign (Valley Forge, Monmouth):

-General George Washington, Commander in Chief
+Gen. George Washington, Commander in Chief

-Major General Gilbert du Motier, Marquis de Lafayette
+Maj.
+Gen. Gilbert du Motier, Marquis de Lafayette

-Brigadier General Charles Scott
+Brig.
+Gen. Charles Scott

-The 8th Virginia was composed of ten companies of 68 enlisted men, each led by four officers (captain, 1st lieutenant, 2nd lieutenant, and ensign).
-The overall regiment was commanded by three field officers (colonel, lt. colonel, and major), assisted by several staff officers (chaplain, adjutant, surgeon, surgeon's mate, and quartermaster).
+The 8th Virginia was composed of ten companies.
+Each one was supposed to have 68 enlisted men led by four officers (captain, 1st lieutenant, 2nd lieutenant, and ensign).
+At least one overenlisted and one underenlisted.
+The overall regiment was commanded by three field officers (colonel, lieutenant colonel, and major) assisted by several staff officers (chaplain, adjutant, surgeon, surgeon's mate, paymaster, and quartermaster).
 One inherited company was composed men on 1-year enlistments that began in December of 1775.
 The other nine companies served 2-year enlistments, beginning in the spring of 1776 and ending at Valley Forge in the spring of 1778.
-An 11th regiment was raised to replace that of the 1-year men in 1777.
+An 11th company was raised to replace the 1-year men in 1777.
 Replacements recruited in 1777 served 3-year enlistments.
-The 8th existed from the spring of 1776 to the fall of 1778, when it was merged with other depleted regiments.

 Here are images of all three known Virginia regimental standards, shown together apparently for the first time.
 All three flags are in anonymous private collections but have been exhibited publicly.
 The flag in the middle belonged to the 8th Virginia.
 One of the other flags reportedly belonged to the 3rd Virginia.
 The faded rectangle in the center of the 8th Virginia flag is a consequence of light damage resulting from the way in which it was displayed for many years--it was originally one consistent (salmon) color.
 The flags follow an apparently standard design, but in varying colors.
 The color was the most important distinguishing characteristic of the flags, which were used to help troops stay organized in the smoke and confusion of battle.